Hypergeometric motives and the generalized Fermat equation: Modularity

-\begin{theorem} If $q > 5$, the representation $\rho_2$ is modular. \end{theorem} \begin{proof} The proof follows the argument given in \cite[Theorem 2.9]{Darmon}: move (inside the compatible family of representations attached to $\rho_2$) to the $\id{q}$-adic representation (where $\id{q}$ is the unique prime ideal of $K$ dividing $q$) and consider its residual representation.
-By Theorem~\ref{thm:congruences} the residual representation $\overline{\rho_{2,\id{q}}}$ is isomorphic to the residual representation attached to the motive HGM$((1/2,1/2)(1,1)|t_0)$ (corresponding to the elliptic curve $E_{t_0}$ in the Legendre family).
+\begin{theorem} If $r \mid \alpha\gamma$ then $\mot_2^+$ is modular. \end{theorem} \begin{proof} The result if proven in \cite[Theorem 2.9]{Darmon}.
+Let $\id{r}$ be a prime ideal dividing $r$.
+As noticed in \cite{Darmon}, the hypothesis $r \mid \alpha\gamma$ implies that the representation $\rho_{\id{r}}$ is ordinary at all primes dividing $r$, hence the result follows from \cite{MR1793414}. \end{proof} \begin{theorem} If $r \ge 5$, the motive $\mot_2^-$ is modular. \end{theorem} \begin{proof} The proof follows the argument given in \cite[Theorem 2.9]{Darmon}: let $\id{r}$ be a prime ideal of $K$ dividing $r$.
+Let $\rho_{\id{r}}^-$ be the $\id{r}$-adic representation attached to $\mot_2^-$.
+Its residual representation is isomorphic to the residual representation attached to the motive $\mot_1^-$ restricted to $\Gal_K$ (corresponding to the elliptic curve $E_{t_0}$ of (\ref{eq:legendre})).
 By the Shimura-Taniyama conjecture (proved in \cite{Wiles} and \cite{MR1839918}) $E_{t_0}$ is modular, i.e. there exists a weight $2$ modular form $f_{t_0}$ for the group $\Gamma_0(N)$ (for an appropriate $N$) whose $L$-series matches that of $E_{t_0}$.
 Let $F_{t_0}$ be the Hilbert modular form (of parallel weight $2$) corresponding to the base change of $f_{t_0}$ to $K$ (whose existence is proven in \cite{MR2950769}).
-Then the representation $\rho_{2}$ is congruent modulo $\id{q}$ to the Galois representation attached to $F_{t_0}$.
-By the work of Mazur, the residual Galois representation $\overline{\rho_{E_{t_0},q}}$ is absolutely irreducible when $q >5$ even restricted to $K$, so by \cite{MR2600871} the representation $\rho_2$ is modular. \end{proof} \begin{remark} In Darmon's article, there is an extra requirement (that $p \mid \alpha \beta$) due to technical hypothesis that modularity lifting theorems had at the time (like ordinariness of the residual representation).
-These hypotheses have been removed since Darmon's article (see section \S4 of \cite{2205.15861}). \end{remark}
+Then the representation $\rho_{\id{r}}^-$ is congruent modulo $\id{r}$ to the Galois representation attached to $F_{t_0}$.
+By Lemma~\ref{lemma:irred-K} the residual Galois representation $\overline{\rho_{E_{t_0},r}}$ restricted to $\Gal_K$ is absolutely irreducible, so by \cite{MR2600871} $\mot_2^-$ is modular. \end{proof} \begin{remark} In Darmon's article, there is an extra requirement (that $p \mid \alpha \beta$).
+This was a technical hypothesis that modularity lifting theorems had at the time (like ordinariness of the residual representation).
+These hypotheses have been removed since Darmon's article (see section \S4 of \cite{2205.15861}). \end{remark} \begin{theorem} If $q \mid \gamma$ then the motive $\mot_{3,s}^+$ is modular for all $s$. \end{theorem} \begin{proof} Follows the same argument given in the proof of Theorem~\ref{thm:mod-2+} (see \cite[Theorem 2.9]{Darmon}). \end{proof} \begin{theorem} If $q\ge5$, the motive $\mot_{3,s}^-$ is modular for all $s$. \end{theorem} \begin{proof} Follows the same argument of Theorem~\ref{thm:mod-2-}.
+See also \cite[Theorem 2.9]{Darmon}. \end{proof} \begin{theorem} If $q \mid \alpha$ and $r \mid \gamma$ then $\mot_{4}^+$ is modular. \end{theorem} \begin{proof} Let $\id{q}$ be a prime ideal of $K$ dividing $q$ and let $\rho_{\id{q}}$ denote the $\id{q}$-th Galois representation attached to the motive $\mot_{4}^+$.
+The reduction of $\rho_{\id{q}}$ is isomorphic to the reduction of the $\id{q}$-th representation $\widetilde{\rho}_{\id{q}}$ of the motive $\mot_2^+$ restricted to $\Gal_K$ (there is an abuse of notation here, since the motive $\HGM_2^+$ is specialized at $t_0=-\frac{A\alpha^q}{C\gamma^r}$).
+If $\overline{\rho_{\id{q}}}$ is reducible, then the hypothesis $q \mid \alpha$ implies that the reduction is ordinary at all prime ideals dividing $q$, hence by \cite{MR1793414} the representation $\rho_{\id{q}}$ is modular.